dwdas9/home/articles/PowerAutomate/HelloPowerPlatform.md

 ## Common Data Model

 Common Data Model as a ready-made collection of tables.
-Say for healthcare you have A patient table and a admission table.
+Say for healthcare you have patient table and a admission table.
 With this you don't have to design tables and choose columns.
 Microsoft has partnered with industries like Healthcare, automobile, banking to create CDM.

 ## Power Platform connectors - Connect PP with other Apps